 Schmidt served as an assistant under Prosser at Loyola College during the 1993-94 season.
 He helped guide the Greyhounds to the Metro Atlantic Athletic Conference Tournament title and the school's first-ever NCAA Tournament berth.

 From 1991-93, Schmidt was an assistant at Penn State University under Bruce Parkhill.
 The Nittany Lions went 21-8 in 1992 and appeared in the NIT.
 Schmidt's coaching career began with a two-year stint as an assistant at St. Michael's College in Vermont.

 Schmidt played four seasons at Boston College, where he received his bachelor's degree in business administration and management with a concentration in marketing.
 In his freshman season under head coach Tom Davis, the Eagles went 22-10 and made the NCAA Elite Eight.
 Schmidt played his final three years under the guidance of head coach Gary Williams.
 Boston College advanced to the NIT in 1984 and the NCAA Sweet Sixteen the other two years.

-A native of North Attleboro, Mass., Schmidt and his wife Anita have three sons, Nicholas (17), Derek (15) and Michael (12).
+A native of North Attleboro, Mass., Schmidt and his wife Anita have three sons: Nick, Derek and Michael.